passabilities/backrest/README.md

 ### Routing

 Creating routes are meant to be easy with a very simple structure.
+They are defined using an array format to allow defining route precedence.
+Former routes will take precedence over latter ones if they both match the requested URL.

-Routes are defined in `config/routes.js`
+Location: `config/routes.js`

 Each route will need a couple things: